Everton news: Jean-Philippe Gbamin suffers fresh injury setback | Goal.com

 Having featured against Crystal Palace and Watford, Gbamin damaged a quadriceps muscle in training – six days before Everton’s 2-0 defeat at Aston Villa.

-He was back in light training but suffered another setback that required an operation in France on Tuesday.
+He was back in light training but suffered another knock that required an operation in France on Tuesday.

 “Everton Football Club can confirm that Jean-Philippe Gbamin has undergone surgery on a tendon injury in his right quadriceps muscle, which will keep the midfielder out of action for around three months,” a statement from the club read.